Self-healing Tests

 Faster Feedback Loop

 Using self-healing test automation facilitates a more rapid feedback loop in the software development process.
-By automatically adapting to changes in the application, it minimizes test failures, thus delivering test results faster.
+Automatically adapting to changes in the application minimizes test failures, thus delivering faster test results.
 And further enabling developers to identify and rectify issues in the development cycle.

-As a result, the overall time to market is shortened, making it possible to deliver high-quality software faster, fulfilling user needs, and staying competitive in the market.
+As a result, the overall time to market is shortened, enabling faster delivery of high-quality software, fulfilling user needs, and staying competitive in the market.

 Cost Efficiency